Faithful-Resource-Pack/CompliBot/README.md

 ## Configuration:

-- `config.json` for role information and miscellaneous extras.
+- `json/tokens.json` for toggling environment variables.
-- `settings.json` for channel names, versions, and more.
+- `json/dynamic/settings.json` for channel names, versions, and more.

 ## API Reference: